-Figure 4 above points out that the disconnect between the traditional market pricing and externalities indicated by the broken blue arrow creates an environmental sustainability gap(ESG) breaking the production-consumption-environmental externality cycle as indicated by the broken green arrow, which affects the sustainability of the traditional market.
-In other words, externalizing relevant environmental externalities[(E(C)] leads to an environmental sustainability gap(ESG) that breaks the circular structure of the traditional market(TM).

-The circular green market economy structure under social externality neutrality assumption leading to an unbroken or continuous circular green economy.
-In other words, the internalization of relevant environmental externalities[I(c)] leads to the closing of the production-consumption-environmental externality cycle.

-When the environment(C) matter; and therefore, we internalized the cost of the relevant environmental externalities[I(c)] in the pricing mechanism of the traditional market(TM) we shift to the world of green markets(GM), a world that can be expressed as in Figure 5 below:
+Figure 4 above points out that the disconnect between the traditional market pricing and externalities indicated by the broken brown arrow creates a social sustainability gap(SSG) breaking the production-consumption-social externality cycle as indicated by the broken red arrow, which affects the sustainability of the traditional market.
+In other words, externalizing relevant social externalities[(E(A)] leads to a social sustainability gap(SSG) that breaks the circular structure of the traditional market(TM).
+The circular red market economy structure under environmental externality neutrality assumption When society(A) matter; and therefore, we internalized the cost of the relevant social externalities[I(a)] in the pricing mechanism of the traditional market(TM) we shift to the world of socially friendly markets or red markets(RM), a world that can be expressed as in Figure 5 below:

-Figure 5 above says that the internalization of the environmental externality[I(c)] closes the environmental sustainability gap(ESG) that existed in the circular traditional economy

-Comparing the circular traditional economy with the circular green economy

-Therefore, in the circular green market(GM) there is no environmental sustainability gap(ESG) as there is no disconnect between the green market price and the relevant environmental externality while the opposite is true in the circular traditional economy when relevant environmental externalities must be accounted for, a situation that can be easily appreciated in Figure 6 below:
+Figure 5 above says that the internalization of the social externality[I(a)] closes the social sustainability gap(SSG) that existed in the circular traditional economy leading to an unbroken or continuous circular red economy.
+In other words, the internalization of relevant social externalities[I(a)] leads to the closing of the production-consumption-social externality cycle.
+Comparing the circular traditional economy with the circular red economy Therefore, in the circular red market(RM) there is no social sustainability gap(SSG) as there is no disconnect between the red market price and the relevant social externality while the opposite is true in the circular traditional economy when relevant social externalities must be accounted for, a situation that can be easily appreciated in Figure 6 below: